legendcodermartino1245/ldac-optimization-guide/README.md

 ### 🚫 Optional but Strongly Recommended: Block Google’s Fast Pair From Interfering

-To avoid Google silently reapplying old LDAC override profiles via cloud sync:
+To avoid Google silently reapplying old LDAC override profiles via cloud sync **after you've trained your preferred profile**, disable these **after pairing with Fast Pair**, but **before your next reconnect**:

 **Disable these two options in Google Settings:**